Nenotriple/img-txt_viewer/docs/User_Guide.md

 This operation will clean all text files from typos like: duplicate tags, extra commas, extra spaces, trailing commas and spaces, commas without spaces, and more.

-This is also performed whenever saving text and the option `Cleaning Text on Save` is enabled.
+This is also performed whenever saving text and the option `Clean-Text` is enabled.
 So if you write all your tags with the app and the option enabled, it won`t do anything.

 Example Cleanup: